shambhavi1701/Female-Diabetes-Prediction-using-ML/README.md

 ### 6. Training the Model

 - A Support Vector Machine (SVM) classifier with a linear kernel is trained using the training data.

+### 7. Model Evaluation

+- Accuracy scores are calculated on both the training and testing data to evaluate the model's performance.